How much super do I need to retire?

 3 Australian Retirement Trust employees provide advice as representatives of Sunsuper Financial Services Pty Ltd (ABN 50 087 154 818 AFSL No. 227867) which is wholly owned by Australian Retirement Trust.

 Before joining Australian Retirement Trust, consider the potential loss of insurance and other benefits that you may have in your other funds.
 The information contained on this website is general information only and does not take into account your individual objectives, financial circumstances or needs.
 You should consider your own objectives, financial circumstances and needs, before making a decision about the financial product.
 Also, think about where your future employer contributions will be paid.
-You should consider the Product Disclosure Statement before deciding whether to acquire, or continue to hold the product.
+You should consider the Product Disclosure Statement and Target Market Determination before deciding whether to acquire, or continue to hold the product.
 For more information or financial advice from Australian Retirement Trust, call us on 13 11 84.